PartyCrew/PayDay/README.md

 # Open Source / Redistribution Terms
 #### **Allowed**
 + You are allowed to use this source code for your own projects.
++ You must give credit to me ( Pvpeon / TwistedLobby )

 #### **Not Allowed**
 + You are not allowed to sell this code in a plugin.